openshift/enhancements/enhancements/machine-api/control-plane-set.md

 control plane as the ControlPlaneSet will orphan Machines it manages before it is removed from the cluster.
 More detail is available in the [Removing/disabling the ControlPlaneSet](#Removingdisabling-the-ControlPlane) notes.

+#### The ControlPlaneSet spec may not match the existing Machines

+It is likely that in a number of scenarios, the spec attached to the ControlPlaneSet for creating new Machines may not match that of the existing Machines.
+In this case, we expect the ControlPlaneSet operator will attempt a rolling update when it is created.
+Apart from refreshing the Machines potentially needlessly, this shouldn't have a negative effect on the cluster assuming the new configuration is valid.
+If it is invalid, the cluster will degrade as the new Machines created by the ControlPlaneSet will fail to launch.

+We have designed this operator with IPI style clusters in mind.
+We expect that the Machine objects within the cluster should match the actual hosts on the infrastructure provider.
+In IPI clusters this is ensured by the installer.
+Users may have, out of band, then modified these instances, but unfortunately we have no way to deal with this at present.
+In these scenarios, when the Machines are replaced, they may not exactly match the previous iteration and therefore may cause issues for the customer.
+If a customer wishes to mitigate the chances of issues occurring, they may wish to manually control the roll out using the OnDelete update strategy.

 ## Design Details

 ### Open Questions